 So in a simulation, I put in rules on how to calculate the motion of a bunch of particles, but I leave the tedious part, the actual calculation, to the computer.
 And when it’s done, I can compare the results to experiment, and find out whether the rules I put in are correct.
 Or I can find out whether the rules I put in contradict other theoretical results.
 Or I can make predictions from rules I trust.

-There are two major simulation techniques I use: Molecular Dynamics and Monte Carlo.
+Two major simulation techniques: Molecular Dynamics and Monte Carlo.